 A butt plug is designed to go in and stay in until you're ready to remove it.
 It's not really an in-and-out kind of toy.
 It is, though, probably the best gateway toy if you're looking to explore butt stuff.
 That includes more direct penetration, as a butt plug can help prepare your rear for something larger as the evening goes on.

 This is important: if you're new to anal penetration, you really do need to ease yourself into it.
-Go too big and you could do yourself some damage; obviously you'll need the best lube whatever you choose, since your bum doesn't lube itself, but considering an option like They-ology's 5-piece Anal Training set may be a solid idea.
-You can find the size you like, and try out something smaller before working your way up.
+Go too big and you could do yourself some damage; obviously you'll need the best lube whatever you choose, since your bum doesn't lube itself.

 It was important that we chose something versatile as our winner – a rigid metal plug or a massive stretcher won't be for everyone.
-Lovehoney's Butt Tingler, available in everything from 3.5" to 4.5" diameters, seems to hit that mid point.
-It's small enough for beginners, large enough to satisfy veterans, has a smooth and comfortable silicone texture, and there's a built in vibrator if you want a little extra sensation.
+Lovehoney's Butt Tingler, a T-bar butt plug that's available in everything from 3.5" to 4.5" diameters, seems to hit that mid point.
+We're focusing on the 3.5" one here, which has a gently tapering bulb that widens to a maximum 3.75" girth, it's small enough for beginners and large enough to satisfy veterans.
+Made from smooth and comfortable silicone, it's fully waterproof (which is good – use lube).

 Best sex toys for men: prostate massagers